USNavalResearchLaboratory/task-scheduling/README.md

 any scheduler to be timed and assessed.

-While these functions can be invoked directly, the package provides a number of convenient functions in the `util.results` subpackage that automate this functionality, allow printing result tables to file, provide visuals, etc.
+While these functions can be invoked directly, the package provides a number of convenient functions in the `results` submodule that automate this functionality, allow printing result tables to file, provide visuals, etc.
 The functions `evaluate_algorithms_single` and `evaluate_algorithms_gen` assess for single scheduling problems and across a set of generated problems, respectively.
 The function `evaluate_algorithms_train` adds an additional level of Monte Carlo iteration by re-training any learning schedulers a number of times.